VERIFY BEFORE RELYING

 Avoiding math for 48 hours does not make it disappear.
 You do not need to love math.
 You need to know the setups.

-A missing ID or course certificate can ruin a prepared attempt.
+A missing ID, missing certificate, wrong route, or wrong calculator can ruin a prepared attempt.
 The last 24 hours are not just study time.
-They are test-center preparation time.

 FAQ